davemo/blog.davemo.com/app/posts/2008-08-27-on-work-macs-python-google-app-engine-and-dja.md

 really feel like I've finally found a job that fits with my never ending thirst to work in both worlds.
 Did I mention, [we're hiring?](http://vendasta.com/careers/)

-#### Tags

-appengine, django, mac, python

-#### 7239 views and 1 response

--   Jun 30 2009, 10:17 PM
-    ZK@Web Marketing Blog responded:
-    I have just launched a website for a friend in Nepal, who runs a trekking business (he comes highly recommended if you ever want to go hiking in that region).
-Basically, I decided to try and load test the Django instances on the site, to see how much traffic it could handle... i downloaded and installed siege.. which (as the name suggests) lays siege to your web server.